aradford123/PnPTools/PnPConfigTemplator/src/README.md

 In theory "template" could be derived from "stackCount" and "platformId"

 ## 00test_jinja.py
+validates the creation of the configuration files.
+It does not upload them to APIC-EM, or create rules

 ## 10_create_and_upload.py
 This requires an argument of an inventory file to use.